Vikas-Prince/CSI-DevOps/Week7_AzureDevOps/Task2_Repos/REDME.md

 ## Conclusion

-By implementing these branch security settings, I've ensured that only authorized users (like Project Administrators) can push directly to the master branch, while others must go through a proper Pull Request process.
+By implementing these branch security settings, I've ensured that only authorized users (like Project Administrators) can push directly to the main branch, while others must go through a proper Pull Request process.
 This helps maintain high-quality code and prevents accidental changes to protected branches.

 ---